 Merchants of Reputation: Privatization under Elites' Outside Lobbying (Manuscript available upon request)

-An elite is interested in purchasing a public asset, whose control is within the authority of a re-election and legacy concerned incumbent politician.
-The elite not only wants to buy the asset, but wants to buy it cheap.
+An economic elite wants to buy a public asset, whose control is within the authority of an office and legacy motivated incumbent politician.
+The elite wants the asset and they want it cheap.
 In the extensive margin, the incumbent decides whether to sell or not; in the intensive margin, he decides at what price to sell.
 The main contribution of the paper is to uncover how the intensive margin creates an incentive for the elite to invest in outside lobbying ex-ante so as to get the asset as cheap as possible.
 In my framework, outside lobbying is the elite's use of their media to attack or to threaten the incumbent: they can affect his electoral fortunes by manipulating voter's beliefs about his competence.
 I show that the elite's optimal lobbying strategies take two broad forms on the equilibrium path: if the incumbent is unwilling to privatize, then the elite employs threats; if he is willing to privatize, the elite employs attacks.
-The paper shows that even in the absence of traditionally studied channels of influence (like bribery), the elite can induce significant variability in the asset sale prices: equilibrium strategies can be non-monotonic, which induces non-monotonicity of prices.
+The paper shows that even in the absence of traditionally studied channels of influence (like bribery), the elite can induce significant variability in the asset sale prices.
 Both the outside lobbying strategies and the privatization prices emerge endogenously in equilibrium.

 Machiavellian Fair Play: Programmatic Transfers and the Political Control of Information Effects